-Mount Nimba is unusual formation – it resembles a giant, 40 km long rope left lying in the savannah and forests of Guinea, Côte d’Ivoire and Liberia.
+Mount Nimba is an unusual formation – it resembles a giant, 40 km long rope left lying in the savannah and forest of Guinea, Côte d’Ivoire, and Liberia.

 The tallest summit is the 1,752 m tall Mont Richard-Molard: the tallest mountain in Guinea and Côte d’Ivoire.

-Mount Nimba is formed from Precambrian granite, schists, granito – gneiss and other rocks, including iron containing quartzite.
-Mountains were shaped in the end of Jurassic – end of Eocene and since then have been heavily eroded.
+Mount Nimba is formed from Precambrian granite, schists, granito-gneiss, and other rocks, including iron-containing quartzite.
+Mountains were shaped at the end of Jurassic – end of Eocene and since then have been heavily eroded.

-The scenery here is breathtaking – landscape is adorned with undulating hills, cliffs, amazing rock formations.
+The scenery here is breathtaking – the landscape is adorned with undulating hills, cliffs, and amazing rock formations.

 Montane forest and grassland

-These highlands are located on the border of tropical forests and West African savannah.
+These highlands are located on the border of tropical forest and West African savannah.

-At the height of 600 – 1000 m dominating ecosystem is montane tropical forest.
+At a height of 600 – 1000 m dominating ecosystem is a montane tropical forest.
 Mount Nimba represents the most valuable forest refuge in Western Africa.
-Higher, at elevations above 850 m very frequent is mist which hangs over the mountains for most time.
-Thanks to this montane forest is rich with epiphytes and looks like fairytale jungle.
+Higher, at elevations above 850 m very frequent is mist which hangs over the mountains most time.
+Thanks to this the montane forest is rich with epiphytes and looks like a fairytale jungle.

 Rare and endemic species

-Diversity of the life in Mount Nimba could be illustatred by the following facts:
+Diversity of life in Mount Nimba could be illustrated by the following facts: